Isaac-J-Roebke/Isaac-J-Roebke.github.io/index.md

 <p style="text-indent: 15px">Hello and thank you for visiting my website!
    I am currently a student at Bowling Green State University and my major is Computer Science.
-   I am passionate about Software Engineering and Web Development.</p>
+   My passions inlude Software Engineering and Web Development.</p>

 <!---
 <p>Some things I excel at:</p>